wandyezj/wandyezj.github.io/art/haikus.md

 poetry ignites, reflecting our souls passions, guiding our actions poetry ignites, awakening inner hearths, inspiring lives

+guiding our actions, reflecting our souls passions, poetry ignites

 sodomy is fun, have you given it a try? possibilities...

-too complicated for me, I would rather write haikus, they offer constrains
+too complicated for me, I would rather write haikus, they offer constraints

 a Haikus constraints, challenging complexity, yet simplicity